|

 you can begin by teaching them how to write their name.
 Start by

-practising in informal ways such using a paintbrush and tray with paint,
+practising in informal ways such as using a paintbrush to make marks in

 them with a colouring book or coloured paper.
 Give them time to explore

-and develop their fine motor skills.
+and develop their fine motor control and coordination.
 Model the correct way to hold pens

 and pencils so your child becomes use to using the tripod grip.
-Your
+You

 child can also develop their pencil control using numbers and alphabet stencils Once your child is showing confidence with the tripod grip and has some degree of control when using writing implements, you could begin introducing them to writing.
 You child needs to show interest and be ready for this stage.
-The first step is for you to write in pen and your child to try going over each letter with their pencil.
+The first step is for you to write in pen (a yellow fine line felt-tip is ideal) whilst your child tries tracing over each letter with their pencil.
 Explain to your child how each letter is formed i.e. where they should start and finish.
-Once they are able to write over your writing, let them practise writing over dotted words and then progress onto writing their name independently.
-Children gain a great deal of self esteem and confidence by being able to write and recognise their own name and it helps them immensely when starting school.
+Once they are able to trace over your writing, let them try tracing over others words and then progress onto writing their name independently.
+Children gain a great deal of self esteem and confidence by being able to write and recognise their own name before starting school.
+They will feels so proud at being able to write their name on the paintings even if only some letters are legible to begin with.

 The